mdazfar2/AizzOps/CONTRIBUTING.md

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing, you agree that your contributions will be licensed under the [Apache-2.0 License](https://github.com/mdazfar2/AizzOps/blob/main/LICENSE).

 ---